NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 + Use the new solution generator algorithm with these arrays and the coarse propagator.
 + The arrays for the position and velocity of the root solution at the current iteration are now populated.

-#pagebreak()
 === Converging the root solution

-Finally, as own in @alg:convergence, launch the parareal kernel (@alg:parareal_kernel) to gather the fine solutions for each point in time, and construct the new root solution (@alg:correction) until the root solution stops changing between iterations.
+Finally, as own in @alg:parareal, launch the parareal kernel (@alg:parareal_kernel) to gather the fine solutions for each point in time, and construct the new root solution (@alg:correction) until the root solution stops changing between iterations.
 While there are many choices that can serve as valid convergence criteria @gander2007, one of the simplest is:

 $ max_(1 <= t <= N-1) |u_t^i - u_t^(i-1)| < epsilon, $ <eq:convergence>